t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

     dpkg --add-architecture i386
     ```

 3. Install additional 32-bit packages.
-You may need to run the command as a root with `sudo`:
+You may need to run the commands as a root with `sudo`:

     ```
+    apt-get update
     apt-get install -y zlib1g:i386 libncurses5:i386 libstdc++5:i386
     ```